What Are Compound Nouns?

-One of the very common ways of making up new words, is by combining two words together.
+One of the very common ways of making up new words is by combining words together.
 Words that are made up of more than one word are called compound nouns.
-Compound nouns act as a single unit.
+They act as a single unit.
 These nouns normally have a different meaning than the two separate words.

 Every compound noun has at least two elements:

-In a compound word which is consisted of a preposition, the non-prepositional part is the head of the compound noun.
+In this example, the term 'note' is the dependent and the term 'book' is the head of the compound noun.

 Noun + Noun